Stephanie-Ash/jewellery-art/README.md

     **General**
     * I can quickly understand what the site is offering so that I can decide if it meets my needs.
-    * I can sign up for a newsletter so I can be kept informed of new products and offers.
+    * I can sign up for a newsletter so that I can be kept informed of new products and offers.
     * I can browse frequently asked questions so that I can get answers to my queries.
     * I can fill in a contact form so that I can send a query to the store owner.